Pakillo/rmdTemplates/README.md

 ## Rmarkdown templates

 An R package containing a collection of Rmarkdown templates.
 Includes helpful defaults for knitr options, as well as support for in-text citations and different bibliography styles.
-See [here](http://pakillo.github.io/Rmd_templates/) for an example.
+See [here](http://pakillo.github.io/Rmarkdown_talk_SevillaR_Nov2014/) for examples.

 After installing the package, click on `create new Rmarkdown document` in Rstudio to have access to the templates.